 - Reduced or eliminated capital investment

-Crowley Imaging owns, maintains and operates one of the largest service bureau floors of paper, large-format, microform, aperture card and book scanners, as well as the industry-best in processing and duplicating equipment.
+Crowley Imaging owns, maintains and operates one of the largest digitization services floor of paper, large-format, microform, aperture card and book scanners, as well as the industry-best in processing and duplicating equipment.
 Additionally, Crowley has the largest capacity for non-destructive book scanning in the United States.

 - The latest in technology

-As manufacturers of scanning, duplicating, processing and digitizing equipment and re-sellers of some of the most exclusive capture hardware in the archive industry, Crowley Imaging has inside access to research and development teams, technical staff and software engineers; this makes Crowley more capable than most of making updates to hardware or software on the scanning floor.
+As manufacturers of scanning, duplicating, processing and digitizing equipment and re-sellers of some of the most exclusive capture hardware in the archive industry, Crowley Imaging has inside access to research and development teams, technical staff and software engineers; this makes Crowley more capable than most to make updates to hardware or software on the scanning floor.

 - No or low overhead